-What makes this island a remarkable place, it is the unnatural intercourse of varied landscapes.
-Forests, dunes, open deserts and flat landscapes create a terrain that is quite indigestible to human minds because that pretty much looks like an anomaly.
+What makes this island a remarkable place, is the unnatural intercourse of varied landscapes.
+Forests, dunes, open deserts, and flat landscapes create a terrain that is quite indigestible to human minds because that pretty much looks like an anomaly.

-The crowned jewel of Anholt is ‘The Desert’, which is known for the coexistence of heath areas and dunes.
-‘The Desert’ is Northern Europe’s most prominent lichen heath.
+The crowned jewel of Anholt is ‘The Desert’, which is known for the coexistence of health areas and dunes.
+‘The Desert’ in Northern Europe’s most prominent lichen heath.
 This nature island is also famous for its spotted seals that the tourists can see up close from the seal sanctuary at Totten.

 Jammerbugten – The Bay of Denmark